sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

   * **Group**: Users belonging to the group have access to these connections.
   * **Project**: The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This document provides steps to create a Chidori Connection in Fire Insights.
+This document provides steps to create a Chidori Connection in Sparkflows.

 Step 1 : Enable Chidori in Sparkflows
 ++++++++++